Virginia Tech® home

 Professional Experience

-• Assistant Professor, Department of Statistics, Virginia Polytechnic Institute
+• Spring 2021 - now, Department of Statistics, Virginia Tech.

 High-dimensional data, shrinkage prior, sparse signal recovery, structure learning, change point estimation, Compositional data, Grouped covariates, nonparametric Bayes, Cancer genomics, Microbiomics, Ecology, Crime forecasting.